5stars217/competitionscratch/docs/COMPETITION_RULES.md

 ### Strategy Questions

 **Q: Should I focus on attack or defense?**
 A: Both matter equally (0-1000 each).
-Defense typically has better ROI for beginners.
+Defense has better ROI for beginners (easier to achieve 700-900 range).

 **Q: How much time should I spend on each?**
 A: Recommendation: 40% attack, 60% defense for balanced approach.